Chapter 1: light and flickering

 Get your mail-order physics degree!

-Outside it had begun to rain, and he was hit with a strange nostalgia.
+Outside it had started to rain, and he felt a strange, unexplainable nostalgia.
 Bruce took off his glasses, closing his eyes and breathing in deep.
 He imagined he could smell the ozone in the air, the petrichor.

 Biting his lip, he was struck with a very stupid idea.
 So stupid, he didn’t even know why he was considering it.
-He had barely spoken to his soulmate in years; after reassuring them that he was alright after...well, that time in the hospital, he just hadn’t responded much to them.
+He had barely spoken to his soulmate in years; after reassuring them that he was all right during…that time in the hospital, he just hadn’t responded much to them.

 Maybe it was time for that to change.

-Taking a pen to his palm, he wrote,
+Taking a pen to his palm, Bruce wrote,

-He had begun to believe that maybe his soulmate was from Scandinavia.
-When he was fifteen, he had felt hurt and confused because Thor, son of Odin sounded—well, a little ridiculous at the time.
+Bruce had been entertaining the idea that maybe his soulmate was from Scandinavia.
+When he was fifteen, he’d been hurt and confused because Thor, son of Odin sounded—well, a little ridiculous at the time.

 He didn’t get a response that day, or the next, but he kept from erasing the marks even though he itched to do it.
 When the writing began to fade, he wrote over it again.
 He was determined to make things right.